 3. Bake the turkey breast side down

-so as to keep it very moist throughout the baking time, and turn it over only in the last hour of baking, to give the breast a deep amber color.
+This is ow you keep it very moist throughout most of the baking time, and turn it over only in the last hour of baking, to give the breast a deep amber color.

 4. Bake the turkey in a liquid:

 No baking rack.
 In one fell swoop, the bird is super moist, and your gravy is all there.
 Reduce the cooking liquid on a high flame until it is the consistency of maple syrup, then strain it over the sliced bird.
 No thickeners or starches, heaven forbid!
 What could be better than a sauce reduction?
 That’s the whole story!

 I have listed several leftovers menu ideas here, but let’s start with the obvious: Did you know turkey bones make the best chicken soup?
 Don’t lose your head on a busy Thanksgiving Day and throw all those scrumptious turkey bones as you are slicing, thinking you are all maxed out: Throw them all in a zipper bag and freeze—they will make you the best chicken soup!
 If I might even push my luck a drop further, I would recommend that you put a large pot of water to boil and right there and then, even as you slice your turkey, throw all your bones and scraps into the pot, with some onions, carrots, celery, dill, parsnips ( just peel and throw in whole), and a couple teaspoons turmeric.
 Before you know it, you will have yourself a gallon of delicious chicken (all right, turkey: the best) soup, and strain the soup, pressing hard on the solids to extract all the good flavors.
 Or make a chicken vegetable soup: Throw all the bones and scraps in one of those fabulous Wrap’n’Boil Cheesecloth Bags (in this case no chicken necessary for the recipe: This will get you covered!